Whistler XTR 695, Cobra XRS 9950, BEltronics (BEL) Vector 955. Which is the best radar detector under

 review, and just above the Beltronics (BEL) Vector

-940 the subject of a review in another recent shootout.
+940 the subject of my review in another recent shootout.

 It occupies the same housing as its upscale siblings (with different trim) for instance, which doesn't always work to its advantage.
 The top of this BEL's case is